PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion

-Unlike previous methods that begin with a fixed number of frames (e.g., 16), PRISM starts with only 2 key frames per video and progressively inserts additional frames only when the cosine similarity between gradients is negative.
-This selective strategy results in a significantly lower storage footprint—up to a 75\% reduction compared to prior approaches—while achieving superior performance.
+\textbf{Storage and Representation Efficiency.} As the storage of condensed data is a critical factor in dataset condensation, we report the storage requirements in Table~\ref{tab:main_storage}.
+We follow the same calculation procedure as prior work~\citep{video_distillation_2024}, treating each synthetic sample as a \texttt{float32} tensor to determine the total memory usage.
+For PRISM, the reported storage corresponds to the total number of frames retained after the condensation process completes for each VPC setting, while we ignore the negligible overhead from storing frame indices.
+Unlike previous methods that begin with a fixed number of frames (e.g., 16), PRISM starts with only 2 key-frames per video and progressively inserts additional frames only when the cosine similarity between gradients is negative.
+This selective strategy results in a significantly lower storage while achieving superior performance.
+Specifically, on the miniUCF dataset at 1 VPC, PRISM achieves higher accuracy ($17.9\%$) than the prior distillation baseline ($17.5\%$) while requiring only 20 MB of storage, a nearly five-fold reduction compared to the baseline's 94 MB.
 Moreover, since PRISM adds frames adaptively rather than proportionally to the number of VPCs, its storage does not grow linearly with VPC.
 This behavior is clearly visible in the miniUCF results, where storage grows much more slowly than would be expected under proportional expansion.
 Such efficiency makes PRISM especially advantageous when users wish to scale up performance under higher VPC budgets without incurring prohibitive storage costs.